restic/restic/doc/Design.md

-At the end of the Pack is a header, which describes the content and is encrypted and signed. `Header_Length` is the length of the encrypted header encoded as a is a four byte integer in little-endian encoding.
+At the end of the Pack is a header, which describes the content and is encrypted and signed. `Header_Length` is the length of the encrypted header encoded as a four byte integer in little-endian encoding.
+Placing the header at the end of a file allows writing the blobs in a continuous stream as soon as they are read during the backup phase.
+This reduces code complexity and avoids having to re-write a file once the pack is complete and the content and length of the header is known.

 All the blobs (`EncryptedBlob1`, `EncryptedBlobN` etc.) are signed and encrypted independently.
 This enables repository reorganisation without having